 As someone with a creative eye for design, this course is the perfect option to begin your career.
 As a constantly evolving field, students will learn traditional and modern design methods to further their learning.
 You’ll also have the opportunity to master your designing skills step-by-step with the program’s project-based learning approach.

-Students will receive hands-on experience working with developing rooms and creating perfect spatial layouts.
+Students will receive hands-on experience working with developing rooms with other interior designers and creating perfect spatial layouts.
 There is an assortment of lessons you can participate in to acquire your certificate, including:

 - Tools of the Trade